 Why is HPV Screening Important?

 The body’s immune system normally clears HPV infection within a couple of months or years.
-However, for some, HPV can cause persistent infections that cannot be dealt with by their immune system.
+However, for some, it can cause persistent infections that cannot be dealt with by their immune system.
 Persistent HPV infection in specific parts of the body can, in time, cause cells to change and this can lead to certain cancers including cervical cancer.

 HPV screening is done among women who have no symptoms and may feel perfectly healthy.
-When the screening detects an HPV infection or precancerous lesions, these can easily be treated and cancer can be avoided.
+When the screening detects an infection or precancerous lesions, these can easily be treated and cancer can be avoided.
 Screenings can also detect cancer at an early stage where treatments have a high potential for cure.
 Cervical screenings can check for HPV infections and changes in the cells of the cervix.

 There are two types of screening tests to help detect early signs of cervical cancer.